-The mineral reserve and resource estimates, mine production information, and other scientific and technical information in this AIF were prepared in accordance with the standards of the Canadian Institute of Mining, Metallurgy and Petroleum, and NI 43-101, and were prepared, reviewed, verified and compiled by our geological and mining staff under the supervision of Gordon Reid, Professional Engineer and Centerra's Vice President, Chief Operating Officer, who is a qualified person for the purpose of NI 43-101.
-Sample preparation, analytical techniques, laboratories used and quality assurance-quality control protocols used are done consistent with industry standards and independent certified assay labs are used with the exception of the Kumtor Mine and the Mount Milligan Mine, as described in the Kumtor Technical Report and the Mount Milligan Technical Reports respectively.
+The 2019 production information and related scientific and technical information, and the 2020 production forecast and related scientific and technical information determined as at December 31, 2019, were prepared in accordance with the standards of the Canadian Institute of Mining, Metallurgy and Petroleum ("CIM") and NI 43-101 and were prepared, reviewed, verified and compiled by Centerra's geological and mining staff.
+Gordon Reid, Professional Engineer, consultant and former Chief Operating Officer of Centerra, is the qualified person for the purpose of NI 43-101 for such information.